ianthehenry/macaroni/README.md

 Macro spaghetti code.

+[I wrote a blog post about this](https://ianthehenry.com/posts/generalized-macros/) which explains the idea much more clearly than this readme does.
+Think of this like an early, primordial version of that post.

-(A macaron is a little syntax sugar sandwich.)
+(A macaron is a little syntax sugar sandwich.
+And macaroni is, of course, the plural of macaron.)

 This is an experimental alternative to `defmacro`.
 This proof-of-concept is implemented in [Janet](https://janet-lang.org), but the technique could work in any language with a similar macro system.

 A macaron is a generalization of a regular macro, with three differences:

 - A macro can only appear at the beginning of a form.
 A macaron can appear anywhere inside a form.
+- Macarons have two argument lists: the nodes "to the left" and the nodes "to the right" of the macaron.
 - Macarons are first-class values, and macarons can return other macarons.
 This allows macarons to not only rewrite themselves, but also the forms in which they appear.
-- Macarons are dynamically scoped, so you can have macarons define private helper macarons for to use while expanding their arguments. (not yet implemented in any useful form)

-Macarons have two argument lists: the arguments "to the left" of the macro, and the arguments "to the right."
 For example, a macaron called `foo` would receive the following arguments if it appeared in the following positions:

 ```janet
 (foo x y) # [] ['x 'y]